 UK Tourism Spending

-Most travellers spend around £37 ($46) on meals, which is the average daily price, but it depends on your own expenses and food preferences (Source: BudgetYourTrip.com).
-Local restaurants offering Indian or Asian cuisines can be a little bit cheap, primarily if they are located away from hotspots.
+Most travellers spend around £37 ($46) on meals, the average daily price, but it depends on your expenses and food preferences (Source: BudgetYourTrip.com).
+Local restaurants offering Indian or Asian cuisines can be cheap, primarily if they are located away from hotspots.

-*These numbers tell you how much you will need to spend for your trip to the United Kingdom; let’s divide your budget ahead!
-They also illustrate that London is the most expensive UK city, filled with many places where you can spend a great deal of money—which is true.
+*These numbers tell you how much you will need to spend for your trip to the United Kingdom; let’s divide your budget!
+They also illustrate that London is the most expensive UK city, filled with many places to spend a lot of money—which is true.
 So, if you’re willing to go beyond London—which is highly recommended—stay in less expensive accommodations and take advantage of free activities.

 Rise of UK Tourism Revenue